shray-jayn/shray-jayn/README.md

 - 🔭 I’m currently working on **Data Structues and Algorithms**

 - 🌱 I’m also working on **Frontend Devlopment**
+-
--  I am also an open-source enthusiast and maintainer.
+- 🛠 I'm also an **Open-source enthusiast and maintainer**.
-   I aspire to learn a lot from the open-source community and I love how collaboration and knowledge sharing happens through open-source.
+- 💻 I aspire to learn a lot from the open-source community and I love how collaboration and knowledge sharing happens through open-source.

 - 💬 Ask me about **HTML,CSS,JS.**